bahanonu/GRINjector/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/5241605/98115791-3c27d500-1e5c-11eb-88a2-a93a26b4b4f6.png" width="30%"></p>

 8. Lastly, verify that the chosen `Holder needle` fits the GRIN lens probe tightly and that you can push the GRIN lens probe out of the `Holder needle` smoothly by twisting the SM-13 micrometer.

+  * Note: rubber tubing (e.g. for 1-mm diameter probes, https://www.mcmaster.com/5236K203/) can be placed at the end of the `Holder needle` to ensure the GRIN lens does not slip from the GRINjector during use while still allowing the `Holder needle` to be retracted from around the GRIN.

 <p align="center"><img src="https://user-images.githubusercontent.com/5241605/98116361-0505f380-1e5d-11eb-9d98-f1d25e4e50c8.png" width="60%"></p>